Gaining customer loyalty means going the extra mile

 Become the main point of contact

-If a client feels comfortable liaising with you, and doesn’t come under any pressure, then they are more likely to contact you for other requirements too.
+If a client feels comfortable liaising with you and doesn’t come under any pressure, then they are more likely to contact you for other requirements too.

 Making the consumer aware that you are available for anything they might need, letting them know you have good contacts in other businesses and services, and showing them that you can be their one point of reference for almost anything, will keep them coming back to you time and again.

 It may sound obvious, but it’s crucial to keep on ‘selling’ the product or service, well after a client has initially bought into it.
-Make sure your clients remain aware of all the benefits of what they’ve bought and reinforce the fact that the client’s decision to buying into the product or service was a good idea.
+Make sure your clients remain aware of all the benefits of what they’ve bought and reinforced the fact that the client’s decision to buying into the product or service was a good idea.